 Errors in fingerprint recognition systems are kept under control to ensure optimum security and performance of the system.
-These systems are taken through the evaluation process collect data about their performance.
+These systems are taken through the evaluation process to collect data about their performance.
 This data is collected using biometric security and performance metrics.
 Biometric security and performance metrics help experts evaluate the systems on different criteria as well as allow them to keep errors under a certain threshold.

-There can be many reasons behind the rejection of a registered fingerprint by the recognition systems such as dirty / wet / dry fingers, environmental conditions (extremely hot / cold weather), dirty / scratched / broken sensor surface, etc. Regardless the type of the reason of a failed attempt or false rejection, bad image quality of captured fingerprint image is the root cause of this incident.
+There can be many reasons behind the rejection of a registered fingerprint by the recognition systems such as dirty / wet / dry fingers, environmental conditions (extremely hot / cold weather), dirty / scratched / broken sensor surface, etc. Regardless of the type of the reason for a failed attempt or false rejection, the bad image quality of captured fingerprint image is the root cause of this incident.

 When the recognition system is not able to capture the fingerprint image above the set quality threshold, it will reject the acquired image and ask the user to rescan.